ElizabethKopacheva/CET-W2V/index.md

 bibliography: My_bib.bib
 ---

+# Supplementary information for
+# Using community evolution tracking and word2vector techniques to analyse polarisation in dynamic discussion networks

 This document provides additional information on the data handling, methods and results and complements the main text of the manuscript.
 The document is compiled as an R script with comments, so, it is easy to understand how the data was transformed, which methods were used and how the results were received.
 Results that were mentioned in the main manuscript but not elaborated upon in the paper, highlighted in the Supplementary information as blocks of text with images.